framie/OMDb-Movie-App/README.md

 This is a responsive React application that allows users to search movies via the [OMDb API](https://www.omdbapi.com/), view details, save favorites, and manage a personal list.

+The application is hosted on Vercel, where it can be accessed using this [link](https://omdb-movie-app-eta.vercel.app/).

 ## Features

 - Movie search by title